metablaster/WindowsFirewallRuleset/README.md

 release under "assets" download zip file.\
 These steps here assume you have downloaded a zip file from "assets" section under "Releases".

-2. Extract downloaded archive somewhere, these steps assume you've extracted the zip (project root directory) into `C:\` root drive directly.
+2. Extract downloaded archive somewhere, these steps assume you've extracted the zip file (project root directory) into `C:\` root drive directly.

 3. If you would like to use Windows PowerShell instead of PowerShell Core see:\
 [How to open Windows PowerShell](Readme/WindowsPowerShell.md)